CQTS/introduction-to-cubical/lectures/2--Paths-and-Identifications/2-2--Equivalences-and-Path-Algebra.lagda.md

 isSection-isPositive-Bool→ℕ = isPositive-represents-Bool
 ```

-One way to justify the name "section" is thinking of the the type `B`
+One way to justify the name "section" is thinking of the type `B`
 (here ``Bool``) as being smaller than the type `A` (here ``ℕ``).
 A
 function is a section if it picks out a small part of `A` (a small
 "section" of `A`) that has the shape of `B`.